-Five Discussion posts will be administered throughout the course via Canvas.
-These will pertain to various topics covered each week-4 points for writing your own post and 1 point for replying to at least one classmate .
+Discussion posts will be administered throughout the course via Canvas.
+These will pertain to various topics covered each week-4 points for writing your own post (Due Fridays) and 1 point for replying to at least one classmate (Due Mondays).
+Assignments (10 points each - 20%)

-Assignments (10 points each - 25%)
+Assignments (10 points each -20%)

-Fix homework assignments will be given to help students further explore lecture materials.
+- Homework assignments will be given to help students further explore lecture materials.
+One week to complete each assignment (Due Mondays). - Number of assignments and discussions can vary.